turingschool/front-end-curriculum/lessons/module-1/js-3-dom-manipulation.md

 <p id="third" class="awesome">The is the third paragraph.</p>
 ```

-Grab the first paragraph element and change the text to 'The Original Paragraph'.
+**Your Turn**: Grab the first paragraph element and change the text to 'The Original Paragraph'.

 ```html
 <!-- The following line of HTML will be used in the next side track example -->